 MASCOT will “jump” to various sites on the surface using a robotic arm to study these sites in detail, after being released from Hayabusa2 100 meters (328 feet) above the surface of the asteroid.
 MASCOT systems are based on designs from Rosetta/Philae, Phobos-Grunt, and ExoMars.

-The craft is also searching for any satellites that may be orbiting the asteroid, and have not detected any so far (detection limit: larger than 50 cm).
+The craft also searched for any satellites that may be orbiting the asteroid, and has not detected any so far (detection limit: larger than 50 cm).
 Other asteroids such as Ida have been found to have satellites, and satellites can be hazards to navigation for spacecraft like Hayabusa2.

 It is believed that Ryugu is an older C-type asteroid that may have material from the beginning of the solar system (including water and organics), or at least more ancient material, as opposed to Itokawa, an S-type asteroid.
-Ryugu appears to be mostly spherical, unlike Itokawa’s potato shape, and we are seeing the asteroid in more detail as the spacecraft draws closer.
+Ryugu appears to be mostly spherical, unlike Itokawa’s potato shape.

-Its arrival at Ryugu is set for June 27th, and Hayabusa2 will be 20 km (12 miles) above the surface on that date, as things currently stand.
-The arrival will be followed by a press conference in Sagamihara, Japan.
+Its arrival at Ryugu occurred around June 27th, and Hayabusa2 was 20 km (12 miles) above the surface on that date.

-After arrival, Hayabusa2 will start imaging the asteroid, with medium altitude observations at 5 km (3 miles) starting at the end of July.
-In August, Hayabusa2 is set to measure the asteroid’s gravity by going to an altitude of 1 km (0.6 miles) above the surface, and in the fall (September – October timeframe) the first touchdown and MINERVA deployment are set to occur.
+After arrival, Hayabusa2 started imaging the asteroid, with medium altitude observations at 5 km (3 miles) starting at the end of July.
+In August, Hayabusa2 measured the asteroid’s gravity by going to an altitude of 1 km (0.6 miles) above the surface, and this was followed by the milestone of MINERVA-II deployment.

 The third touchdown on the asteroid will follow in April or May, and another MINERVA deployment will follow in July.
 The Hayabusa2 craft will remain near Ryugu until the end of 2019 (November or December) when it will depart for Earth after 18 months at Ryugu.
 The sample delivery reentry capsule is set to be returned to Earth in late 2020.